 Full-Scale Panic Mode

 The clinical lab is panicking over phased Medicare reimbursement cuts over the next seven years.
 They can weather the first two cuts, but after that, all bets are off.

-Flaming the panic is the rise of internet ratings, high-deductible health plans, and pricing transparency as patients compare prices, research reviews, and shop for care.
+Fanning the flames of panic is the rise of internet ratings, high-deductible health plans, and pricing transparency, as patients compare prices, research reviews, and shop for care.
 The upside of all this panic?

 2019 is the year providers fully commit to reinventing healthcare.
 It is the year they recognize that they must radically redesign American healthcare in order to save it.
 If they don’t, their roles and their futures will be reinvented for them.